rusinmt/Portfolio/Excel/readme.md

 ```dax
 = DIVIDE([Sum of Number of New Sales];[Sum of Number of Population]; "2010-2022")
 ```
-DAX generates two of the measures from the Dasboard.
+DAX generates two of the measures from the Dashboard.
 Ratio of New Sales in the Vehicle Population in percents.
 The third argument in the function returns note about the data limitation if Population equals 0.
 ```dax
 =[Sum of Number of Population] + CALCULATE('fSales'[Sum of Number of New Sales]; 'fSales'[YearID] = 14)
 ```
 Second measure estimates the Total of the Population using Sum of Population and Sales from 2023.

-Year over year differences where automaticly generated using Pivot Table Value Field Settings.
+Year-Over-Year differences where automatically generated using Pivot Table Value Field Settings.

-Custom Formatting used ${\color{red}▼}$ ${\color{green}▲}$ indicators showcasing values to previous year is linked to the dashoard as a Linked Picture using Othe Paste Options.
+Custom Formatting used ${\color{red}▼}$ ${\color{green}▲}$ indicators showcasing values to previous year is linked to the Dashoard as a Linked Picture using Othe Paste Options.

 ## Analysis